 Physiotherapy Matters believes prevention is better than a cure and we place a great emphasis on health and wellbeing at work.

-Through our data collection and analysis, we are able to play a major part in health promotion programs by targeting areas of high risk or high service usage.
+Within our existing contracts we use data collection and analysis, to allow us to play a major part in health promotion programs by identifying and targeting areas of high risk or high service usage.
 A proactive approach to employee wellbeing with specifically designed educational packages can lead to a reduction in musculoskeletal conditions suffered in the workplace.

-Physiotherapy lead workshops are popular and successful as it allows for staff to participate to maximum benefit and interaction.
+Physiotherapy lead training sessions are popular and successful as it allows for staff to participate to maximum benefit and interaction.
 These workshops involve live demonstrations of various aspects of work related musculoskeletal injury or pain such as back and neck pain, manual handling complaints and repetitive strain injury using props and situations allowing employees to relate to the situation, ask questions, act out their own scenarios and obtain valuable advice on how to improve it.

 Diagrams, hand outs and skeletal models are used for explanation of the effects on the body and subsequent methods of prevention of such conditions.
 Workshops would be regularly reviewed to ensure positive outcomes are achieved.
 This too could be assessed through the collection of feedback data.